 To successfully get the colouring in a blood orange the tree needs hot dry summers, cold wet winters and autumns with cold nippy nights and warm sunny days.
 Just the tiniest bit fussy…

-Maltese is an older variety of blood orange that develops a more regular and distinct red pigmentation in hot, dry areas with cold nights.
+Maltese – An older variety of blood orange that develops a more regular and distinct red pigmentation in hot, dry areas with cold nights.
 It has a sharp, sweet flavour and the small fruit has a blood red splash on the skin.
 The flesh is very juicy and seedy.

-Seville is also called the sour or bitter orange, and once tasted you will understand why.
+Seville – Also called the sour or bitter orange, and once tasted you will understand why.
 Only really used for making jam and marmalade.
 It has large flattish fruit.
 They have a sharp bitter tang and many seeds.
 The fruit ripens in mid-winter.
 It is a strong growing tree and makes a very attractive specimen tree.